ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

 # Smoke test

 Your deployment will not complete without smoke tests.
-This test must be executed on every chef-client run you make
+Smoke tests must be executed on every chef-client run you make.
+The smoke tests you write should run quick to verify your deployment and not involve any application data modification.
+Example smoke testing scope:

-It can be as simple as curl ing

-I'm using Chef audit mode for the smoke testing.
+- check version deployed

+    can also include build number

+- check deployment status

+- curl

+    If you are develping a web application, the result of the deployment should make a page served somewhere.
+Curl the main page and make sure that it returns 200.

+Tools
+- Serverspec
+- or audit mode.
+Maybe not right, but we use it because of chef push, etc. convenient.

 # Promotion